-Cowell is a record company executive, television and film producer and global TV icon.
+Cowell is a record company executive, television and film producer, and global TV icon.
 Known for his eye for talent and candid verdicts, Cowell has completely transformed popular culture through his entertainment enterprise.

 Cowell has received the Rose d'Or Golden Jubilee Award and BAFTA's Special Achievement Award in recognition of his outstanding contribution to the entertainment industry.
 He has also been awarded the International Emmy Founders Award.
 In total, television shows created by Cowell have received 23 awards, including eight National Television Awards and five BAFTAs.
 In 2015, Cowell was honored with the Music Industry Trusts Award - the British music industry's most prestigious accolade - in recognition of his contributions to the industry and many charitable causes.
 Previous winners include Sir George Martin, Annie Lennox and Sir Elton John.

-As well as being a judge on "The X Factor," Cowell is also a judge on Britain's "Got Talent."
+As well as being a judge on "The X Factor," Cowell is a judge on "Britain's Got Talent."
 The "Got Talent" format is officially the world's most successful reality TV format of all time, airing in 186 countries worldwide and holding the Guinness World Records title for the highest number of adaptations, having been commissioned in an impressive 68 territories worldwide.
 To date, "Britain's Got Talent" has won three National Television Awards and two Royal Television Society Awards, and "America's Got Talent" has been nominated for a Primetime Emmy.
 In total, more than 1 billion people tune in every year to watch "Got Talent."

-Cowell is a devoted supporter of the Association for Children's Hospices, Against Breast Cancer, The Health Lottery, Save the Children, Comic Relief, Battersea Dogs Home, RSPCA, K9 Angels, PETA, The Hope Sanctuary Barbados and Help for Heroes.
-Cowell is a patron of Together for Short Lives, The Katie Piper Foundation and The Linda Blair WorldHeart Foundation, as well as an ambassador for Great Ormond Street Hospital.
+Cowell is a devoted supporter of the Association for Children's Hospices, Against Breast Cancer, the Health Lottery, Save the Children, Comic Relief, Battersea Dogs Home, RSPCA, the K9 Angels, PETA, Hope Sanctuary Barbados and Help for Heroes.
+Cowell is a patron of Together for Short Lives, the Katie Piper Foundation and the Linda Blair Sacred Heart Foundation, as well as an Ambassador for Great Ormond Street Hospital.
 In 2015, he was made vice president of Shooting Star Chase.
 He has also been awarded Variety International's Humanitarian Award for his charitable work.